commander-bryan/react-graqhql-with-wings/README.md

 The app is built using React 16 and styled with plain CSS.
 Yarn/NPM are used for dependency management and for running & testing the app.

-`create-react-app` has been used to create the starter template.
+`create-react-app` has been used to create the starter template and to run the tests.
+Webpack is used to deploy the dev server.

 ## Quickstart